 Estate planning should be contemplated and acted upon while you are healthy and able to implement those decisions which minimize estate tax liability, determine who shall become beneficiaries, decide who shall serve as executor, trustee, or guardian, and develop disability planning.
 The time to act is now.

-Contact the Boston metro estate planning attorneys at Goldman & Pease for a free initial and confidential consultation regarding your estate planning matter.
+Contact the estate planning attorneys at Goldman & Pease for a case evaluation regarding your estate plan and asset protection strategy.

-Our Massachusetts estate planning and probate lawyers specialize in estate planning and estate administration and serve the greater Boston metro region including Alston, Arlington, Belmont, Brighton, Brookline, Cambridge, Canton, Dedham, Dover, Milton, Natick, Needham, Newton, Norwood, Waltham, Watertown, Wayland, Wellesley, Weston, West Roxbury, Westwood, and all of Massachusetts.
+Our estate planning lawyers handle all aspects of estate planning including wills, trusts, asset protection strategies, and probate cases.
+We serve clients throughout the Greater Boston region including Allston, Arlington, Belmont, Brighton, Brookline, Cambridge, Canton, Dedham, Dover, Milton, Natick, Needham, Newton, Norwood, Waltham, Watertown, Wayland, Wellesley, Weston, West Roxbury, Westwood, and all of Massachusetts and Rhode Island.